 This might be their biggest challenge.
 I am not sure how they can stop people from abusing the trial version.
 Anybody can secure a new mobile number just to enjoy the free trial over and over again.
 So unless they have an in-built system that can ward people off, this might come back to haunt them.

 But research in America says that many of those who use a trial version end up buying a subscription.
 But that is America, right?

 Will Iflix work?

-You should know that Iflix is not run by some clueless rich dudes from America.
+You should know that Iflix is not run by some clueless rich dudes with cash to spare.
 For about three years now, they have been called the Netflix of the emerging markets.
 They have over one billion members from over 20 countries, including Nigeria and Kenya in Africa.
 They recently acquired $ 133 million from investors which they intend to invest in their operations.
 This will give them the resources to partner with some of your local producers to create local movies that match international best practices, or so it is hoped.